wikiwi/reassemble/README.md

 debug(info?: string): Composable
 ```

-Logs current props to console.
+Logs current props to the console.
 Optionally pass an info string which logged before the props.

 ### `noOp`